-In part one of this series we explored and expounded upon Ephesians 5:18-20, which I believe is the most solid scripture in the New Testament to build a Music Ministry on.
+In part one of this series we explored and expounded upon Ephesians 5:18 - 20, which I believe is the most solid scripture in the New Testament to build a Music Ministry on.
 And being continuously filled with the Spirit is imperative as the solid foundation to build your ministry or Christian life on as well.
-In part two I want to continue this study by sharing the next principle or guideline for worship leaders.
+In part two I want to continue this study by sharing the next principles or guidelines for worship leaders.

 1st Corinthians 14:12 states, "Since you are eager to have spiritual gifts, try to excel in gifts that build up the church".
 To really understand this scripture we must examine the historical background of the people in the church at Corinth.
-One of the first things that come to mind about these people at Corinth was their desire to be 'spiritual'.
+One of the first things that come to mind about the people at Corinth was their desire to be 'spiritual'.
 And that is a good desire.
 Further, they wanted to have all the gifts operating at all times.
 (Nothing wrong with desiring spiritual gifts either!)
-But as you read further into Paul's letter to the Corinthians you will find that there was a real Christian maturity issue.
+But as you read further into Paul's letter to the Corinthians you will find that there was a real spiritual maturity issue with many of the Christians in that church.